powsybl/pypowsybl/docs/user_guide/network_visualization.rst

     - current_value_precision: number of digits after the decimal point for current values (default value 0)
     - voltage_value_precision: number of digits after the decimal point for voltage values(default value 1)
     - bus_legend: if true, angle and voltage values associated to a voltage level are displayed in a text box.
 If false, only the voltage level name is displayed (default value true)
-    - substation_description_displayed : if true, the substation name is added to the voltage level info on the diagram (default value false)
+    - substation_description_displayed: if true, the substation name is added to the voltage level info on the diagram (default value false)

 In order to get a list of the displayed voltage levels from an input voltage level (or an input list of voltage levels) and a depth: